 But, it’s hard to answer which advertising platform is the best for a business.
 Rather than providing answers based on assumptions let’s dive deep into both platforms and find out what’s best on each platform.

 What Are Facebook Ads?

 The number of businesses using Facebook advertising has increased over the years.
-When you’re advertising on Facebook, you need to create ads using Facebook Ads manager tools.
+When you’re advertising on Facebook, you need to create ads using Facebook Ads Manager tools.
 The tools will help you choose the right audience for your products or services.
-You can choose your audience based on demographics, location, behavior, and interest.
+You can choose your audience based on demographics, location, behaviour, and interest.

 Moreover, you can also choose where you want your ads to run, either on Facebook, Instagram, Audience Network (mostly apps), or Messenger.
 And the best part you can track and evaluate your ad performance and make necessary changes for the ads to perform better.